alexpasmantier/snob/README.md

 ## Features

-`snob` leverages the excellent **rust** language to go through your project's dependency graph and determine relations between your modules, packages and test files.
+`snob` leverages the excellent rust language to go through your project's dependency graph and determine relations between your modules, packages and test files.
 Using those relations, it then determines for a given git commit (or range of commits) which files are _impacted_ and which _associated test files_ should be run.

 ## Installation

-To make things as easy as possible for developers, we've conveniently packaged all of `snob`'s goodness in a `pytest` plugin, which you can directly install using your python packaging tool of choice (ahem... `uv`)
+To make things as easy as possible for developers, we've conveniently packaged all of `snob`'s goodness in a `pytest` plugin, which you can directly install using your python packaging tool of choice (ahem... `uv`).

+This pytest plugin leverage a python package built using the excellent [pyo3](https://github.com/PyO3/pyo3) / [maturin](https://github.com/PyO3/maturin) toolchain.

 ## Usage